Harley-Davidson hits recovery road amid focus on touring bikes

 (Reuters) -Harley-Davidson Inc on Monday raised its full-year earnings forecast after smashing analysts’ quarterly profit estimates, vindicating Chief Executive Jochen Zeitz’s decision to focus on more-profitable touring bikes at the expense of cheaper entry-level models.

-The motorcycle maker’s shares, which have jumped 36% since the last earnings report in February, were up 12% at $45.16 on Monday after earlier rising as much as 15%.
+The motorcycle maker’s shares, which have jumped 36% since the last earnings report in February, were up about 10% at $44.38 on Monday after earlier rising as much as 15%.

 The ruling revokes the credentials that currently allow Harley to ship certain motorcycles to the EU from its international manufacturing facilities at a 6% tariff.